aufdemrand/Guestbook.ing/README.md

 ## Features

-* Simple and intuitive interface for guests to leave details.
+* Simple and intuitive interface for guests to leave details and messages.
-* Easy-to-share QR-CODE for event holders to distribute.
+* Generates an easy-to-share QR-CODE for event holders to distribute.
+* Ability to prints a poster for the event holder with the QR-CODE on it.
 * Interface for event holders to view/delete entries, edit details, and open and close the guestbook.
 * History for showing events that guests have signed, or created.